-All residents need to nominate their regular GP, and could also nominate a secondary GP who they would choose to see if their preferred practitioner is not available.
+All residents need to nominate their regular GP and could also nominate a secondary GP who they would choose to see if their regular practitioner is not available.
 The name of the regular GP and the secondary GP must be recorded in the resident health record and be available to all staff members of the RACF and RACF care team.
 All RACF staff and members of the RACF care team need to be aware of each resident's regular GP.

-All tests and investigation results must be sent to the residents' regular GP and copies retained in the residents' health record.
-All documentation sent from external members of the RACF care team to the RACF must also be forwarded to the residents' regular GP.
+All tests and investigation results must be sent to the resident's regular GP and copies retained in the resident's health record.
+All documentation sent from external members of the RACF care team to the RACF must also be forwarded to the resident's regular GP.